 Class Size: Maximum of 24 spots are available*

-Who: Athletes AGED 8 – 20 years old
+Who: Athletes of all abilities AGED 8 – 20 years old

 To register please contact us at either location.